Readock/ZssorkTools/README.md

 > [!WARNING]
 >
-> The shortcuts might be conflicting with your current shortcuts so make sure to resolve any conflicts first!
+> The shortcuts might be conflicting with your current shortcuts so make sure to resolve any conflicts!
+The plugin shortcuts can also be changed in `Settings > Keyboard Shortcuts`
 >
 ## Plugin Installation